 Rate of Return - The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
-For the years ended December 31, 2020 and 2019, the annual money-weighted rate of return on Plan investments, net of investment expense, was 10.23% and 20.60% respectively.
+For the years ended December 31, 2021 and 2020, the annual money-weighted rate of return on Plan investments, net of investment expense, was 16.09% and 10.23% respectively.

-Discount Rate - The discount rate used to measure the total pension liability as of December 31, 2020 and 2019 was 8.00%.
+Discount Rate - The discount rate used to measure the total pension liability as of December 31, 2021 and 2020 was 7.75% and 8.00%, respectively.
 The Plan's fiduciary net position is projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.